The 3 Best At-Home UTI Tests of 2022

 Are test results accurate?

-When conducted by a health professional, urine dipstick testing can support a UTI diagnosis in people with symptoms of this condition.
+When conducted by a health professional, urine dipstick testing can support a UTI diagnosis if you have symptoms of a UTI.
 However, evidence is limited about the accuracy of at-home UTI testing.

 False positive test results mean that at-home UTI test results are positive despite not having a UTI.
 These misleading results may be caused by: